Louise Lateau: Ecclesiastical and scientific enquiries

 At the end of 1868, the Bishop of Tournai, Gaspar-Joseph Labis, opened a canonical investigation into Lateau.
 The commission was made up of clerics; a layperson, who was Minister of State Adolphe Dechamps; and a physician, Dr. Lefebvre of the Catholic University of Louvain.
 The investigation acknowledged Lateau's sincerity and the authenticity of the facts and concluded that science could find no rational explanation as to what had happened to her.

 In 1874, the Royal Academy of Medicine of Belgium opened an investigation.
-For five months, Lateau was observed by experts appointed by the Academy.
+For five months, Lateau was observed by experts appointed by the academy.
 The conclusions of the investigation were published in 1875.
 Their conclusion was that there was no conscious deception in the stigmata and the ecstasies.

-Physician Evariste Warlomont suggested attributing the phenomena to "double consciousness" (later termed dissociative identity disorder).
+Physician Évariste Warlomont suggested attributing the phenomena to "double consciousness" (later termed dissociative identity disorder).
 French neurologist Désiré-Magloire Bourneville argued that all of Lateau's phenomena were symptoms of hysteria.
 German psychiatrist Albert Moll suggested that a "natural explanation of the facts is possible, because such things can be induced by suggestion in a suitable mental state.
 The conditions resemble each other; the ecstasy of Lateau has a great likeness to the hypnotic state.
 Ecstasy and hypnosis have many points in common."

 The abstention from food and the cessation of sleep were not medically attested by the commission.
 The latter had not been possible as they were unable to carry out permanent monitoring in the family home.
 Experts from the commission advocated an observation of several days in a hospital, but this was not done.
 Food, however, was found.
 According to skeptic Bergen Evans, "Dr Warlomont, an uncouth and discourteous fellow who was sent to investigate her claims by the Belgian Royal Academy of Medicine, unexpectedly wrenching upon a cupboard in her room, found a cache of food, and got Miss Lateau to admit that, while she never slept, she was subject to nocturnal periods of forgetfulness."